In-Situ Melt Pool Characterization via Thermal Imaging for Defect Detection in Directed Energy Deposition Using Vision Transformers: Results Discussion

 \subsection{Training setup of supervised Classifiers}

 At this stage, we employ two different supervised classifiers, i.e., the fine-tuned MAE Encoder only with an MLP classifier head and a supervised ViT Classifier model.
 The reason behind attempting the MAE Encoder with MLP head is to test the ability of the MAE Encoder for the recognition task which is proven to be efficient on benchmark image datasets \cite{he2022masked}.
 We also employ a fully supervised ViT Classifier base model \cite{google_vit}.
 We transfer the fine-tuned parameters of the self-supervised MAE Encoder to both classifiers.
 The same computational resources outlined in section \ref{training_mae} are used for the training.
 We run this setup on 1447 labeled melt images collected from Sample 2 from Table \ref{tab1}.
 The dataset is initially divided into a test set comprising 15\% of the total data, and the remaining 85\% is used for training.

 During the training phase, we employ a six-fold cross-validation approach to ensure robust training and performance evaluation of our models.
 Within the cross-validation, the data was split into six equal folds, where in each iteration, one fold served as the validation set while the remaining five folds were used for training.
 This process is repeated six times.
 We use the same set of hyperparameters in both classifiers' setups and perform end-to-end supervised training on the labeled dataset to perform the binary classification of the normal and abnormal melt pools.
 The training setup and model specifications are mentioned in the Table \ref{tab3}.

-One of the major differences between these two aforementioned classifier models is unlike the ViT classifier, the MAE Encoder model does not have a classifier head by default, thus we add a two-layer MLP head to serve this purpose.
-Another difference is MAE Encoder does not have the class embedding and token $[CLS]$ added to the visible input patch embeddings; a key feature in the ViT classifiers.
-This $[CLS]$ token represents an aggregated representation of the image, as it has attended to all the other tokens of image patches through the multi-head self-attention mechanism \cite{dosovitskiy2020image}.
-Due to the absence of the class token in the MAE Encoder, we add a Max-pooling \cite{murray2014generalized} to output tokens to create a single representation in Algorithm \ref{alg3}, that serves as the input to the MLP classifier similar to $[CLS]$ of standard ViT classifiers.